infochimps-labs/wukong-load/README.md

 	ignore_unverified: true
 ```

-If an `--ftp_mirrors` setting is present, you can invoke `wu-ftp` on
+If an `--ftp_sources` setting is present, you can invoke `wu-ftp` on
-one of the listed mirrors by name:
+one of the listed sources by name:

 ```
 $ wu-ftp --output=/tmp/raw --links=/tmp/clean stock_prices